- Three-day tour from Alice Springs to Uluru and Kata Tjuta

 - Guided walk to the rim of Kings Canyon

 - Choice of easy or challenging walks

-Depart Alice Springs and travel through 'Outback' landscapes by the West MacDonnell Ranges.
+Depart Alice Springs and travel through the remote Outback landscapes past the West MacDonnell Ranges.
 This ancient, twisted range is thought to be the oldest in Australia.
-Stop to visit the Camel Farm.
-You'll have the opportunity to try riding one (own expense).
+Stop to visit the Outback Camel Farm, where you'll have the opportunity to try riding one (own expense).
 Stop to view the flat-topped Mt Conner before arriving at Ayers Rock Resort.
-Join a tour to Kata Tjuta and walk into Olga Gorge and keep an eye out for ancient stone carvings.
+Take a tour to the base of Uluru with your guide.
+Travel to Mutitjulu waterhole, where you can see cave paintings and hear the legends of Python Dreaming.
+Visit the Uluru-Kata Tjuta Cultural Centre to learn more about the indigenous history and culture, and see traditional arts and crafts on display.
 Enjoy a complimentary glass of wine and watch the golden rays of the setting sun strike Uluru.